EU AI Act Compliance Guide for European Enterprises

 - Law Enforcement & Migration: AI used for risk assessment, polygraph analysis, or border control decisions.

-[!IMPORTANT] If your AI system influences decisions about people's access to jobs, credit, education, healthcare, or essential services — it is almost certainly high-risk under Annex III.
-There is no "we didn't know" exemption.
+[!IMPORTANT] If your AI system influences decisions about people's access to jobs, credit, education, healthcare, or essential services, treat it as a high-risk candidate until legal and compliance teams have classified it.

-A complexity the EU AI Act creates — one that hyperscaler marketing deliberately ignores — is its interaction with the GDPR and the US CLOUD Act.
+A complexity the EU AI Act creates is its interaction with GDPR, sector rules, contractual controls, telemetry, and cloud operating models.

 The NeuroCluster Approach

-- Human-in-the-Loop Workflows: Native workflow interrupts allow human operators to review and approve high-risk agent actions before execution — satisfying Article 14's human oversight mandate.
+- Human review workflows: Workflow interrupts can allow human operators to review and approve sensitive agent actions before execution.

 Frequently asked questions